The Dangers of Luxury Vinyl Tiles and Why You Should Avoid Them

-LVT is largely made up of polyvinyl chloride, or PVC.
-While we now have regulations against the use of harmful materials in everyday items, like BPA in bottles or lead in paint, the same cannot be said for the use of PVC and other toxic chemical compounds in flooring materials.
-Numerous tests have shown that PVC is toxic, but what exactly does that mean?
-And how can it make your flooring dangerous?
+Luxury vinyl tile is made up mainly of polyvinyl chloride (PVC).
+The US government now has regulations against the use of harmful materials in everyday items, such as BPA in bottles or lead in paint.
+Unfortunately, no restrictions exist regarding the use of polyvinyl chloride and other toxic chemical compounds in some flooring materials.
+Numerous tests have shown that Polyvinyl Chloride Flooring is harmful and that luxury vinyl is toxic, but what exactly does that mean, and how can it make your flooring dangerous?

 Polyvinyl chloride is a known carcinogen and contains health and environmental toxins such as dioxin and phthalates.
-While dioxin is generally only released when exposed to heat, such as during the manufacturing process or if next to a radiator or fireplace in the home, and therefore poses a lesser threat to you and your family’s health, the phthalates in the flooring can become a significant problem.
-While many phthalates have regulations prohibiting them from inclusion in things like children’s toys, there are no current regulations banning or even limiting their use in vinyl flooring.
+While dioxin is generally only released when exposed to heat, such as during the manufacturing process, it poses a lesser threat to you and your family’s health.
+However, we must not dismiss the fact that heat exposure can also come from a radiator or fireplace in your home.
+Even still, it poses a minimal threat.
+The phthalates in the flooring, on the other hand, can become a significant problem for you and your family.
+While many phthalates have regulations prohibiting them from being used in children’s toys and other examples, no current regulations are banning or limiting their use in vinyl flooring products.

-Although the CDC reports that over 90% of Americans already have measurable levels of phthalates in their bodies from various sources, the chemicals still pose a risk to developing children.
-Studies have shown that phthalates can cause learning and developmental disabilities in children if exposed at high enough levels.
-They can also affect the endocrine system, causing changes to hormone cell signal pathways, which means disruptions in reproductive health.
+Phthalates can also affect the endocrine system, causing changes in hormone cell signal pathways and disrupting reproductive health.
 Some phthalates are even known to be cancer-causing.
-Luxury vinyl flooring emits these toxins, and especially in a smaller, less-ventilated area of the home, the buildup will be more severe due to the size of the space and the lack of ventilation.
+Luxury vinyl flooring is known to emit these toxins.
+When it comes to smaller, less-ventilated areas of your home, the buildup of phthalates will be more severe due to the size of the space and the lack of ventilation.

-You will have to replace entire pieces to repair any scratches.
 Vinyl flooring is also susceptible to heat damage from sun exposure.
-Sections of the flooring that are exposed to sunlight throughout the day will warp and start to buckle at the seams between boards.
-These issues are well-documented by luxury vinyl flooring users and are not worth the headache of having to replace entire sections of your flooring constantly.
+Sections of the flooring exposed to sunlight throughout the day will warp the product and start to buckle at the seams between boards.
+These issues are well-documented by luxury vinyl flooring users and are often not worth the headache of having to replace entire sections of your flooring constantly.